 Also known as Pulsed Light Therapy, IPL photofacials involve a handheld device that emits broad-spectrum light pulses directly contacting the skin.
 This process acts on the deeper layers of skin, making it ideal for treating broken capillaries, sun damage, and other impurities.

-While relatively simple, a medical professional should always perform the procedure to get the very best results and minimize any potential risks.
+While relatively simple, a medical professional should always perform the procedure to get the best results and minimize potential risks.

 How Does It Work?